ThomasWilshaw/ThomasWilshaw.github.io/film_shape.md

 ## Verifying the model
-As a quick test to make sure our modelling wasn't completely off we took some spectral data form an IT8 chart that had been formed on the same film stock and created the corresponding set of patches.
-These wre then plotted on the CIE xy chart and matched our synthetic data extreamly well.
+As a quick test to make sure our modelling wasn't completely off we took some spectral data from an IT8 chart that had been formed on the same film stock and created the corresponding set of patches.
+These wre then plotted on the CIE xy chart and matched our synthetic data extremly well.

 ![A simulated IT8 chart printed on Ektachrome](/docs/assets/images/IT8_rec709_artificial.jpg)
 ![Simulated IT8 chart plotted on the CIE xy chart](/docs/assets/images/IT8_CIE_xy.jpg)

 ## Modelling the Scanner response
-The next step is to repeat all of the above but use what I am calling the scanner observer rather than the CIE Standard Observer.
+The next step is to repeat all of the above but use what we call the scanner observer rather than the CIE Standard Observer.
 To do that I took the spectral power distribution of the LEDs used in the scanner backlight and the spectral response curve of the scanners camera and convolved them together to